vivii9630/Python-module-to-clean-structured-data/README.md

 Install by using pip - pip install vivek2dropoffnan.

-Working to expand it on detecing and visualizing of outliers.
+Working to expand it on deteting and visualizing of outliers.

 ##